Oakwood at a Glance

 Middle School (4-7)

 Middle School Departmentalized inquiry-based and 21st century skills approach with teachers trained in their specific fields teaching each subject.
 Integrated humanities curriculum.
 Lab-based science curriculum.
 Spanish.
-PE, visual art, band, strings, chorus, dance, and library for 4th graders.
+PE, visual art, band, strings, chorus, and dance.
 Overnight experiential learning and community building field trips (Jamestown and Williamsburg in 4th, Duke Marine Lab in 5th, Black Mountains in 6th, and Camp Cheerio in 7th).

 Upper School (8-12)